Connecticut DSS housing assistance.

-The Connecticut Department of Social Services works with a number of community based non-profit agencies and local towns to offer residents emergency housing, rent, and mortgage assistance.
+The programs include, but are not limited to, emergency housing, rent, and mortgage assistance.
 Oftentimes the statewide agency provides and administers grant programs to the local agencies who then distribute money to the needy.
 In certain cases the Connecticut Department of Social Services (DSS) may distribute funds themselves.
-In either case they are a great place to call for information and referrals.
-Get more information and details on the extensive number of resources and housing services below.
+Or there will be loans or guarantees given out in some cases as well, such as for a security deposit.

 Emergency Rental Assistance for TANF Families in Motels/Hotels – Families in Connecticut who receive TANF can get help in paying for emergency housing.
+The Department of Social Services can help them move from a motel into a new apartment.
+Many parents with kids using this service, or they apply to other housing assistance programs for single mothers.

-The Department of Social Services.
-Very-low-income families, seniors, and disabled may be able to get help in paying for affordable decent, safe, and sanitary housing in the private market.
-Participants in the RAP program find their own housing, including townhouses, apartments, and single-family homes.
+- Participants in the RAP program find their own housing, including townhouses, apartments, and single-family homes to live in.
 The housing unit they select just needs to meet program terms.
 Certificates and vouchers are then provided by the Department of Social Services.
 Applications and details are offered by your local Connecticut Public Housing Authorities (PHAs) and Community Action Agency.

 Mediation Program and Assessment for Families at Risk of Becoming Homeless – If you are unable to pay your mortgage or rent, then this program may be able to assist.
 Resources offered include assessment, conflict resolution, community based mediation and use of the rent bank which is referenced above.